microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaScopedRoleMembership.md

 This example list scoped administrators with objectId.

-- `-ObjectId` parameter specifies the administrative unit Id.
+- `-ObjectId` parameter specifies the ID of an administrative unit.
-- `-ScopedRoleMembershipId` parameter specifies the scoped role membership Id.

 ## Parameters